Farcoin-xyz/.github/profile/README.md

 ## Oracle for Like Data

-The Farcoin contract allows minting of Likes as long as they are authorized by an onchain threshold of signers.
+The Farcoin contract allows minting Likes as long as they are authorized by an onchain threshold of signers.
 Currently, that threshold is 1 and the only signer is a key owned by the Farcoin  team.
-The Farcoin contract natively supports raising this threshold and raising the threshold to include non-Farcoin team members is a near-term goal.
-This will ensure no single party can behave maliciously and mint fake Likes.
+The Farcoin contract natively supports raising this threshold from 1/1 to M/N. Raising it to include non-Farcoin team members (each running independent verification servers) is a near-term goal.
+This will ensure no single party can behave maliciously and mint Likes based on invalid Farcaster data.

 That said, whenever Likes are minted, the contract emits a log event making it easy to Audit the issuance.
 The log event includes: